Aditya Birla Real Estate Limited (BOM:500040)

 Fiscal Year 2025

-Q3 FY25 saw a 4% year-on-year revenue decline and a net loss, but nine-month results showed 18% growth and a net profit.
-Real estate bookings and collections surged, with strong project launches planned for Q4.
-Pulp and paper faced margin pressure from weak demand and rising costs.
+Q3 FY25 saw a 4% year-on-year revenue decline and a net loss, but nine-month turnover rose 18%.
+Real estate bookings and collections surged, with strong margins maintained and robust launches planned for Q4.
+Pulp and paper faced margin pressure from weak demand and high costs.

 Q2 FY25 saw 32% year-on-year revenue growth and strong real estate performance, with major land acquisitions and robust bookings.
 Management maintains FY25 pre-sales guidance, expects continued sector strength, and is focusing capital allocation on real estate, while pulp and paper faces ongoing challenges.